rusek/across/doc/api.rst

             conn.execute('two = 2; two + two')
             conn.execute('x + x', x=2)

+    .. method:: is_connected()

+        Return a boolean value indicating whether connection with a remote site is still alive.

     .. method:: cancel()

         Cancel all operations and forcibly disconnect from a remote Python process.